 Dust of Time is a three-piece musical suite produced by Yusuf Misdaq.
 It debuted in the form of a multimedia installation designed by Misdaq and displayed at Glendale Central Library, Los Angeles, California on September 26th 2019 – January 13th 2020.
-The exhibit (see photos at bottom of the page) consisted of collage, poetry, chiffon fabrics and
+The exhibit (see photos at bottom of the page) consisted of collage, poetry, chiffon fabrics, electric lights and gemstones.

 As a standalone piece of music, it was released as an EP on December 27th, 2019 available in both digital download, and cassette tape formats.

 Dust of Time began with my trip to Kabul in October 2018.
 I was fortunate enough to pay my second visit to ‘Shuhadey-i-saliheen’ – a mountainside graveyard in a poor area on the edge of Kabul that also houses shrines to one of the companions of the Prophet Muhammad, as well as the ‘Saint of Herat’ Abdullah Ansari.
 Visiting shrines has been (and remains) incredibly popular with everyday folk all across the Islamic world, and Afghanistan is no exception, in spite of the stern opposition that extremist groups always take to the practice.
 The Saints (‘Awliya’) buried at such shrines are revered for giving their entire lives to devotion and service, ultimately achieving the feat of “dying before they died,” a Sufi concept that more generally ties in with achieving self-annihilation, self-actualization and/or enlightenment.